Curriculum Statement

 “World, Work and Wellbeing”

-Our curriculum aims to prepare students for the WORLD in the 21st Century, by equipping them with rich and powerful subject knowledge which will enable them to achieve well, choose their future and transform their own and others’ lives.
-It is ambitious, broad and balanced, in order to ensure that our students can apply, from a position of strength to the top universities should they wish to do so.
+Our curriculum for life aims to prepare students for the WORLD in the 21st Century, by equipping them with rich and powerful subject knowledge which will enable them to achieve well, choose their future and transform their own and others’ lives.
+It is ambitious, broad, and balanced, ensuring that our students can apply from a position of strength to the top universities should they wish to do so.
 We exhort students to ‘Aspire to Greatness’.

-• the 21st Century technologies of Food and Nutrition, Engineering, Design Technology, Engineering and iMedia.
+• The 21st Century technologies of Food and Nutrition, Engineering, Design Technology, Engineering, iMedia, Digital Skills for Life and Digital Functional Skills.

 Our aim is for students to develop a love of learning that will stay with them throughout their lives.

-Our curriculum has the learner as a whole individual at the centre, and as well as providing the best opportunities for our students to maximise their potential in terms of outcomes, we are focussed on nurturing their emotional and physical WELLBEING.
+Our curriculum has the learner as a whole individual at its centre, and, in addition to providing the best opportunities for our students to maximise their potential in terms of outcomes, we are focused on nurturing their emotional and physical well-being.

-Through the curriculum for life programme, our ‘Ready to Learn’ behaviour system and our dedicated Growth Mindset days, we ensure that our students are supported to become healthy, independent, responsible members of society who have all the attributes necessary to flourish and succeed in life.
+Through our Curriculum for Life programme, our ‘Ready to Learn’ behaviour system, and our dedicated Growth Mindset days, we ensure that our students are supported in becoming healthy, independent, and responsible members of society who possess all the attributes necessary to flourish and succeed in life.

+Our character curriculum is intrinsically woven throughout the curriculum to support our students in their preparation for the world, work, and their own well-being.
 We believe that to lead a successful and happy life, who you are is as important as what you achieve.
-Our curriculum seeks to actively teach the character virtues of: Honesty, Integrity, Compassion, Courage, Generosity, Gratitude, Personal Responsibility, Resilience and Self-Discipline.
+Our curriculum aims to instil the character virtues of Honesty, Integrity, Compassion, Courage, Generosity, Gratitude, Personal Responsibility, Resilience, and Self-Discipline.

 Curriculum Equality and Diversity

-At The Dorcan Academy equality and diversity is promoted through an inclusive curriculum offer.
+At The Dorcan Academy, equality and diversity are promoted through an inclusive curriculum offer.
 We provide all our students with the opportunity to succeed, reach their highest level of personal achievement and become the best version of themselves that they can be.

 We shall achieve this by: